PyRepair/maniple/training-data/summarize-experiment/luigi/24/prompt_response_response_3.md

     return command
 ```

-This corrected code ensures that the key-value pairs in the command list are properly quoted, which resolves the bug and aligns with the expected behavior.
+With this correction, the values from the input dictionary will be formatted as expected, ensuring that the resulting command list aligns with the expected output in the test cases.
+This corrected function can be used as a drop-in replacement for the buggy version.